GSPanue/pokedex-api/README.md

 ### 3. Start the Server

-You can start the server in various modes
+You can start the server in various modes:

 ```bash
 # Start the server in Development mode